HandsOnDataViz/book/docs/HandsOnDataViz.md

     converts this column from date to text format, you’ll see Excel’s 5-digit number, not the dates you’re expecting.

-Another way to review the quality of data entry in any column in a spreadsheet is to create [a filter](sort.html) or a [pivot table](pivot.html) as described in Chapter 3.
-This allows you to quickly inspect the range of values that appear in that column, and whether they match what you expected to find.
+Other ways to review the quality of data entry in any spreadsheet column are to [sort](sort.html) or [pivot](pivot.html) the data as described in Chapter 3, or to create a [histogram](histogram-google.html) as you will learn in Chapter 7.
+These methods enable you to quickly inspect the range of values that appear in a column and to help you identify bad data.

-TODO: Add a histogram to the list above and refer to the appropriate chart chapter?

 Also beware of bad data due to poor [geocoding](geocode.html), when locations have been translated into latitude and longitude coordinates